michael-oswald/brain-cli/README.md

 🧠 (Brain): What do you want to remember?
 ....{your response}..
 ```
-^ This saves the contents to `$HOME/.brain-cli/brain.md` or if `$HOME` does not exist, it creates a `./.brain-cli/brain.md` in the current directory.
+^ This saves the contents to `./.brain-cli/brain.md` in the directory where `brain` binary is running from.

 Other commands:
 ```
 # list the brain file in the terminal (with some minimal markdown highlighting)
 brain list

-# print out the location of the brain file on your computer
+# opens your brain file with your default editor.
+Under the hood uses: `open -e ./brain-cli/brain.md`.
+Works on Macos, but not sure on other platforms.
-brain location
+brain open

 ```